buda-base/tibetan-etext-tools/NDL/README.md

 # NDL Text to TEI XML Converter

-This script converts Tibetan text files from the National Diet Library (NDL) format into TEI XML format and generates CSV outlines of the document structure.
+This script converts Tibetan text files from the Nitartha Digital Library (NDL) format into TEI XML format and generates CSV outlines of the document structure.

 ## Overview